 - FCA: An existing resource that obtains a CSO for a new increment receives a CNRC of equal value plus the existing CNRC.
 This CNRC is effective from the capacity commitment period start date.

-- Reconfiguration auction or bilateral period: An existing resource that uses a potential capacity network resource capability to obtain a CSO for a new increment receives a CNRC equal to the reconfiguration auction or bilateral CSO plus its existing CNRC.
-This new CNRC would be effective from the reconfiguration auction or CSO bilateral period’s corresponding CCP start date.
+- Reconfiguration auction: An existing resource that uses a potential capacity network resource capability to obtain a CSO for a new increment receives a CNRC equal to the annual reconfiguration auction CSO plus its existing CNRC.
+This new CNRC would be effective from the reconfiguration auction's corresponding CCP start date.

 All Existing Resources

-- Nonprice retirement (NPR) requests, retirement delist bids, or permanent delist bids: An existing resource that submits a retirement or permanent delist bid would have its existing CNRC value reduced, effective from the start date of the corresponding CCP.
-The same is true for NPR requests submitted through the tenth Forward Capacity Auction.
-Starting with the eleventh FCA, retirement delist bids replaced NPR requests.
+- Retirement delist bids, or permanent delist bids: An existing resource that submits a retirement or permanent delist bid would have its existing CNRC value reduced, effective from the start date of the corresponding CCP.
 Learn more about retirement or permanent delist bids for existing generators, demand capacity resources, or imports.

 - Termination: An existing resource terminated from the market or subject to a three-year-nonoperational retirement would have its existing CNRC value reduced to reflect the termination or retirement effective immediately.